DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 If the players don’t intervene or call attention to themselves, the conversation continues as follows:

-* Escher continues, speaking to Luvash: “As I’m sure you are away, his Grace can be a powerful friend—and an even more dangerous enemy.
+* Escher continues, speaking to Luvash: “As I’m sure you are aware, his Grace can be a powerful friend—and an even more dangerous enemy.
 Should you hear word of him, Ravenloft would be in your debt.
 The activities of such a traitor can be dangerous, and my Lord wishes to see this man swiftly returned to custody, lest his dark nature endanger more of Barovia.
 I am sure you understand."
 * Luvash considers Escher’s words, then nods.
 “We are grateful for Count von Zarovich’s trust in our people.
 I assure you that I will look into this matter."
 * Escher smiles thinly.
 “You may be able to look into it sooner than you might think?"
 (Luvash raises an eyebrow, and Escher continues.)
 “We have a report," Escher says softly, “that a cloaked individual was recently seen entering one of your wagons."
 He pauses.
 “It is, unfortunately, all too common for our friends to undertake dangerous activities under our noses.
 Should you cooperate fully in this investigation, I assure you that you will be rewarded, and no harm will come to you or your community."